codepunk/activatinator_laravel/README.md

      use Notifiable, Activable;
      ```

    * **NOTE**: If you are also using Laravel Passport to implement OAuth in your application, then we want the `oauth\token` endpoint to fail when the user has not yet been authenticated.
-To implement this behavior, add the `Codepunk\Activatinator\Traits\FindsForPassport` trait to your `App\User` model (in addition to Passport's `HasApiTokens` trait as described in the Laravel Passport documentation):
+To implement this behavior, add the `Codepunk\Activatinator\Traits\ValidatesForPassport` trait to your `App\User` model (in addition to Passport's `HasApiTokens` trait as described in the Laravel Passport documentation):

      ```php
-     use Notifiable, Activable, HasApiTokens, FindsForPassport;
+     use Notifiable, Activable, HasApiTokens, ValidatesForPassport;
      ```

 6. Make changes to `app/Http/Controllers/Auth/LoginController.php`: